Halifax County, North Carolina: History

 On January 24, 1759, a group of men from Halifax and Edgecombe counties rode to Francis Corbin's house in Edenton and seized him during the night.
 The men were upset because Corbin had extorted money from them when collecting rents for Lord Granville who controlled the land on which they lived.
 Corbin was taken to Enfield, along with a co-conspirator Thomas Bodley – and the men were kept in jail for four days – until they agreed to acknowledge the corruption and set records straight.
 Enfield was the seat of the judicial district, including Northampton, Granville, and Edgecombe County, before Halifax became the county seat.

 Although Corbin was eventually relieved of his duties by Lord Granville, a few months later a court accused the Halifax and Edgecombe men of kidnapping.
-The kidnappers were imprisoned in the Enfield jail and a second “riot” erupted on May 14, 1759, when a mob broke into the jail and freed the men who had kidnapped Corbin and Bodley.
+The kidnappers were imprisoned in the Enfield jail and a second "riot" erupted on May 14, 1759, when a mob broke into the jail and freed the men who had kidnapped Corbin and Bodley.
 Distrust of the British Crown and the rule of royal governors continued to foment unrest in eastern North Carolina until the colony became the first of its peers to recommend American independence.

 On April 12, 1776, the North Carolina Provincial Congress met in Halifax and passed a resolution known as the Halifax Resolves.
 The first resolution of its kind, the document instructed North Carolina's delegates to the Second Continental Congress in Philadelphia to vote for independence from Great Britain.
 The date of the Halifax Resolves is commemorated on the state's flag.
 Each year April 12 is celebrated as Halifax Day, with individuals in period costumes demonstrating colonial-era activities and craftsmanship.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 730.27 sqmi, of which 723.74 sqmi is land and 6.53 sqmi (1.0%) is water.

 Some of Halifax County's natural attractions include Medoc Mountain State Park, Lake Gaston, and Roanoke Rapids Lake.
-Sylvan Bird Park in Scotland Neck is home to the world's largest collection of waterfowl.
+Sylvan Heights Bird Park in Scotland Neck is home to the world's largest collection of waterfowl.
 According to a North Carolina Deer Hunting 2016 -2017 study, Halifax County had the most number of harvested whitetail deer.

 The Lakeland Arts Center, the Canal Arts Center, and the Roanoke Valley Players theater group are a few of the county's cultural institutions.
 With 328 seats and an 11-piece orchestra pit, Lakeland Theatre Company in Littleton marks several decades of showcasing plays and concerts.
 The Enfield Performing Arts Center had its first film festival in October 2017, featuring the work of local and nationally known film makers.

 With 195,896 acres in farmland, Halifax County agricultural products include tobacco, peanuts, cotton, corn, soybeans.
 In addition, Halifax County sits in the heart of the great southern wood basket.
 The southern forests produce 12 percent of the world's wood product and 19 percent of its pulp and paper.